Mo Green

-Maurice O. "Mo" Green (born 1966/1967) has served as the 22nd Superintendent of Public Instruction of North Carolina since January 1, 2025.
-He was elected to that office for a four-year term in November 2024.
+Maurice O. "Mo" Green (born 1966/1967) is an American educator and politician who has served as the 22nd Superintendent of Public Instruction of North Carolina since January 1, 2025.
+He was elected to that office for a four-year term in 2024, defeating Michelle Morrow in the general election and becoming the first African-American to hold the office.